thiagomini/factory-girl-ts/readme.md

     country: 'Some country',
   },
 });
-const userFactory = new FactoryGirl(User, defaultAttributesFactory);
+const userFactory = FactoryGirl.define(User, defaultAttributesFactory);

 // Step 3: Use the factory to create instances of the model. const defaultUser = userFactory.build();